The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Outline of the strategy

 where the second line collects precisely the terms left after completing the squares.

 By symmetry considerations, we have

 where for the second line we used $(\xi \cdot \nabla)B=0$.
-Now we use $|\xi | \leq 1$ to drop the prefactor $|\xi|^2$ of $(\xi\cdot B)^2$ in the second right-hand side integral in inequality \eqref{eq:firstcompletionsquare}, complete the square, and add the above identity to obtain
+Now we use $|\xi | \leq 1$ to drop the prefactor $|\xi|^2$ of $(\xi\cdot B)^2$ in the second right-hand side integral in inequality \eqref{eq:firstcompletionsquare}, complete the square, add the above identity, and collect all terms involving $\nabla B$ to deduce